 The Best Fidget Toys for Kids With Anxiety or ADHD

-- Tangle – Tangles are one of Grace’s favorite fidget toys.
+- Tangle - Tangles have long been one of Grace's favorite fidget toys.
 She has a bunch, and if you follow me on Instagram, you may have seen her wearing a couple strung together as a necklace.
-She almost always has a Tangle with her.
+She usually has a Tangle with her.

 - Squishies - Grace loves squishies and always has a few with her everywhere she goes.
 Most don't last long, being made of a sort of memory foam, but they aren't usually expensive so it's not a huge deal.

 - Mochi squishies - Okay, so these are squishies, but they are pretty different from the foam ones I linked above.
 Grace loves these and says they're her favorite of her squishies because they last a long time and they're squishier (which I realize makes no sense, but if you have the foam ones and the mochi ones, you will see what she means).
 They're made of TPR (thermo-plasticized rubber) which feels a lot like squishy silicone, and they are almost always shaped like cute animals with big, fat bellies.
 She carries a couple of these with her everywhere she goes.